Chromatography: Expanded bed adsorption chromatographic separation

 An expanded bed chromatographic adsorption (EBA) column for a biochemical separation process comprises a pressure equalization liquid distributor having a self-cleaning function below a porous blocking sieve plate at the bottom of the expanded bed, an upper part nozzle assembly having a backflush cleaning function at the top of the expanded bed, a better distribution of the feedstock liquor added into the expanded bed ensuring that the fluid passed through the expanded bed layer displays a state of piston flow.
 The expanded bed layer displays a state of piston flow.
 The expanded bed chromatographic separation column has advantages of increasing the separation efficiency of the expanded bed.

 Expanded-bed adsorption (EBA) chromatography is a convenient and effective technique for the capture of proteins directly from unclarified crude sample.
 In EBA chromatography, the settled bed is first expanded by upward flow of equilibration buffer.
-The crude feed, a mixture of soluble proteins, contaminants, cells, and cell debris, is then passed upward through the expanded bed.
+The crude feed, which is a mixture of soluble proteins, contaminants, cells, and cell debris, is then passed upward through the expanded bed.
 Target proteins are captured on the adsorbent, while particulates and contaminants pass through.
 A change to elution buffer while maintaining upward flow results in desorption of the target protein in expanded-bed mode.
 Alternatively, if the flow is reversed, the adsorbed particles will quickly settle and the proteins can be desorbed by an elution buffer.
 The mode used for elution (expanded-bed versus settled-bed) depends on the characteristics of the feed.
 After elution, the adsorbent is cleaned with a predefined cleaning-in-place (CIP) solution, with cleaning followed by either column regeneration (for further use) or storage.